19 February 2016, Bangkok

 Krall was promoting a new album, “Wallflower”, which seemed from the song listing on the CD more pop than jazz oriented (the title number is by Bob Dylan).
 But the evening included plenty of standards: the first several numbers were Nat King Cole hits like “Deed I Do” and “Frim Fram Sauce” (the music piped in prior to the concert was all Cole recordings), and she threw in “Angel Eyes”, “How Deep Is the Ocean”, a swinging “Just You, Just Me” and others along the way.
 She seemed more interested in the songs musically than lyrically, aiming for unique takes on the melody rather than convincing interpretations.
 She slurs a lot of the words, and I suspect that someone unfamiliar with the lyrics wouldn’t understand a lot of this.
 Her phrasing is also off in many cases, making me wonder if she was listening to what she’s singing.
 Her voice is pleasant enough and her piano playing outstanding, so it was enjoyable.
 It just wasn’t transforming.
 This wasn’t Billie Holiday up there.

 She fared better on the pop side, including “Desperado”, “California Dreaming”, “The Look of Love”, a surprising “Tangled Up in Blue” (my favorite of the night) and a lovely new Paul McCartney number called “If I Take You Home Tonight” (my second favorite) that I’d like to hear again.
 The only songs of the night I didn’t know were that last one, a Tom Waits number and the obscure Dylan piece “Wallflower”.
-She seems better to suited to these, maybe because I wasn’t comparing her in my mind (perhaps unfairly) to Sinatra or Ella.
+She seems better to suited to those, maybe because in those cases I wasn’t comparing her in my mind (perhaps unfairly) to Sinatra or Ella.

 She is charming but needs to work on her talk with the audience.
 She gave the impression of rambling in many cases.
 I would have thought that she’d have that part down solid by now.
 She started to explain one number, for instance, then trailed off as if she lost concentration and said, well, you’ll hear for yourself, launching quickly into the song.
 Since she presumably plays that same song at every concert, she should be smoother at this point.